inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/react.md

 ## Components

 Use dedicated React Semantic UI components in React.
 The React versions of Semantic UI components have normally implemented some logic, which is crucial for the component to work correctly.
-The plain CSS semantic UI might not have all the features available when you use them in react.
+The plain CSS semantic UI might not have all the features available when you use them in React.

 ✅ DO